 bidders on a certain player.

 When we have an auction of anything substantial, we always get the information on the back-up bidder, in case the deal with the first person falls through.
 We also then track anyone who registered to bid, and then bid, even if they did not buy at a given auction.
 These people have shown themselves to be interested in what we are selling, and when we have the opportunity to sell something similar later, we immediately have a database of interested buyers.
 So, in fantasy, if you need to upgrade your team through a trade, if you have tracked who bid on what players, you have a leg up in knowing they already like those players.
-This should allow you to target the right owners and make a better deal.
-This also helps you build your knowledge bank on the owners in your league for years to come.
+This should allow you to target the right mangers and make a better deal.
+This also helps you build your knowledge bank on the players in your league for years to come.

 BIDDING TIP 6: Set your auction budget, but be willing to go “plus one.”
 I am not talking about Cartman’s contemporary music group from South Park, I am talking about the willingness to go one bid higher than you planned on a player you really like.
 In actual auctions, we have what is called absentee bidding.
 This is where a bidder cannot make an auction, so they leave a maximum bid with the auctioneer.
 Now, auctions are fluid, so sometimes it becomes difficult for the bidding to end exactly where the bidder had hoped.
-If they had left a $25 bid, but someone in the crowd bids $25, the auctioneer is going to take that bid.
+If they had left a $25 bid, but someone in the crowd bids $25, the auctioneer is going to probably take the live bid first.
 Many auction houses will have their absentee bidders leave a bid amount, but also include a provision to bid one more time at the current bidding increment.
 This allows the auctioneer an easier way to work the absentee bidder in, and gives them a better chance to purchase the item they want.
 In an auction draft, the same can hold true.
 If you have determined your budget and how much you want to spend on certain positions or players, that is fine and well.
 However, there are usually one or two players you may have a better feeling about than other players ranked near them.
 When the bidding on these players occurs, it is okay to bid one more time to get the player you really want, as opposed to laying awake later that night wishing you would have bid one more time and purchased the player.
 A reasonable extra amount to bid is 10% of what you had budgeted for that position.
 If you were willing to spend $40 on a running back, you are probably still going to be okay paying $44.
-If there is a second wide receiver you wanted to pay $15 for you are probably not going to mess up your budget paying $17.
-Keep in mind, auction budgets are finite, so if you spend a little extra on one position, you are going to have to save that money somewhere else.
+If there is a second wide receiver you wanted to pay $15 for, you are probably not going to mess up your budget paying $17.
+Keep in mind, auction budgets are finite, so if you spend a little extra on one position, you are going to have to save that money somewhere else later.